CWALabs/SkyCMS/InstallScripts/AWS/CDK_DEPLOYMENT_GUIDE.md

 ## December 2025 Update (Proxy Headers & Debug Mode)

-- CloudFront now forwards critical headers to ALB via a custom **Origin Request Policy** (Host, X-Forwarded-For, X-Forwarded-Proto).
+- CloudFront now forwards critical headers to ALB via a custom **Origin Request Policy** (`Host`, `CloudFront-Forwarded-Proto`, `User-Agent`).
 This fixes HTTP 400 errors on the setup wizard POST caused by antiforgery validation when the original HTTPS scheme was not preserved.
+- The Editor application includes middleware that maps `CloudFront-Forwarded-Proto` to `X-Forwarded-Proto` before `UseForwardedHeaders()` runs, ensuring ASP.NET Core sees the original HTTPS scheme even when CloudFront → ALB uses HTTP.
+- **Optional**: For end-to-end TLS, you can provide an ACM certificate ARN or auto-provision one via Route 53 using `-DomainName`, `-HostedZoneId`, and `-HostedZoneName` parameters.
+This enables HTTPS from CloudFront → ALB and removes the need for the header mapping middleware.
 - No teardown required; run the regular deployment to apply this change: `./cdk-deploy.ps1`.
 - For troubleshooting, the ECS containers are temporarily configured with `ASPNETCORE_ENVIRONMENT=Development`.
 Remember to revert to `Production` once debugging is complete.
 - The database connection string is now generated dynamically from the **RDS endpoint** and **Secrets Manager** credentials (no Azure endpoints or hardcoded strings).